 344 Congress Street

-COVID-19 Update: The museum is currently closed.
-Check here for updates.
+COVID-19 Update: The museum is open on Fridays and Saturdays.
+Check here for details.

 Museum of Science